-Acknowledgements

-This work was supported by the NASA Cryospheric Sciences Program and by the NSF grant #1304700 and the NASA grants #NNX15AL45G and #NNX14AD98G.
+Acknowledgements.
+This work was supported by the NASA Cryospheric Sciences Program and by the NSF grant no. 1304700 and the NASA grants no. NNX15AL45G and no. NNX14AD98G.
 Data collection and instrument development were made possible by The University of Kansas' Center for Remote Sensing of Ice Sheets (CReSIS) supported by the National Science Foundation and NASA's Operation IceBridge.
 Publication of this article was funded by the University of Colorado Boulder Libraries Open Access Fund.